 This historic park offers guided tours where visitors learn about the fight for freedom, Civil Rights movement, and notable figures such as Harriet Tubman and Colonel James Montgomery.
 While touring, see historic buildings, photos, landing docks and natural surroundings.
 Mitchelville Freedom Park is part of the Mitchelville Preservation Project, which aims to educate the public on brave people who fought for future African-American rights.

 Driessen Beach Park

 In addition to water recreation, families have access to a playground, picnic tables, grills and walking paths.
 Those who prefer beach-combing benefit from restrooms, outdoor showers, and seasonal gear and lifeguards.
-No matter how visitors spend the day, they enjoy a relaxing beach environment known as a hidden gem in Hilton Head Island.
+No matter how visitors spend the day, they enjoy a this hidden gem in Hilton Head Island.